-The terms of our secured credit agreement require us to meet certain operating and financial covenants and place restrictions on our operating and financial flexibility.
+The terms of the Perceptive Term Loan Facility require us to meet certain operating and financial covenants and place restrictions on our operating and financial flexibility.
 If we raise additional capital through debt financing, the terms of any new debt could further restrict our ability to operate our business.